jpagolia/resources/batch.md

 echo "Completion"
 ```
-Save this file as an .sh file.\
+Save this file as an .sh file.

-Navigate to the directory you want to run the code in with\
+4) Navigate to the directory you want to run the code in with\
 `cd my_directory`

-Then submit the job to SLURM with\
+5) Then submit the job to SLURM with\
-`sbatch my_sh_file.sh`
+`sbatch my_sh_file.sh`\
 This is assuming that you submitted the job in the same directory as the .sh file.
-Otherwise, you will need to provide the file path.
+Otherwise, you will need to provide the path to the .sh file.

-To check on the status of your job, use\
+6) To check on the status of your job, use\
 `squeue -u my_username`

-You will find a slurm output file in the directory in which you ran the code.
+7) You will find a slurm output file with the .out extension in the directory in which you ran the code.
+This will contain all the output from the python notebook.
+Note that the python output is buffered, meaning that it prints in short batches once the output gets too big to hold in the buffer, not necessarily in real time (and sometimes may print out of order).
+If you want the output to be unbuffered, put:\
+`export PYTHONUNBUFFERED=1`\
+in your .sh file.

+If you need to cancel the job for any reason, use:\
+`scancel NUMERICAL_JOB_ID`